-Remember the linoleum flooring that seemed to be in every 1970s kitchen?
-The vinyl flooring was extremely popular during the seventies because it was durable and easy to care for.
-With more and more women entering the workforce, flooring manufactures marketed linoleum as a flooring product that didn’t need routine waxing, saving housewives and working women (sexist, we know) from the back-breaking chore of waxing the kitchen floor.
+Remember the linoleum and vinyl flooring that seemed to be in every 1970s kitchen?
+The durability and versatility of vinyl or linoleum flooring made these materials extremely popular during the '70s.
+With more and more women entering the workforce, flooring manufactures marketed them as a flooring product that didn’t need routine waxing, saving housewives and working women (sexist, we know) from the back-breaking chore of waxing the kitchen floor.

 In keeping with the groovy times, flooring décor was anything but plain.
-Linoleum was available in a wide variety of crazy patterns and colors schemes that accompanied the questionable interior design trends of the decade.
+Linoleum and vinyl were available in a wide variety of crazy patterns and color schemes that accompanied the questionable interior design trends of the decade.

-Yes, harvest gold …indeed, most shades of yellow…was the go-to color of the 70s kitchen.
-Not only was it a hot linoleum color, but it could be found on appliances, wallpaper, cabinets, curtains, back-splashes, and accessories.
+Harvest gold was the go-to color of the '70s kitchen (and indeed, most shades of yellow were considered desirable).
+Not only was it a hot linoleum and vinyl color, but it could be found on appliances, wallpaper, cabinets, curtains, back-splashes, and accessories.